jspm/jspm.org/docs/integrations.md

 <details>
 <summary>Babel Precompilation Workflow</summary>

-> `jspm install` support for Babel CLI currently doesn't work as there is no way to use dynamic `import()` to provide the plugins which is required for the jspm integration.
+> `jspm install` support for Babel CLI currently doesn't work as there is no way to use dynamic `import()` to load the Babel plugins which is required if they are installed with jspm.
 If and when Babel supports asynchronous / promise-based plugin configuration, then we'll be able to support this.
 See the tracking issue at https://github.com/babel/babel/issues/9888.

 First [separate the jspm and npm dependencies](#npm) in the `package.json`: